-In this section, we obtain a product formula for the partition function of symmetric plane partitions bounded by two walls and possessing a limit shape boundary along $z-$axis direction.
+In this section, we obtain a product formula for the partition function of symmetric plane partitions bounded by two walls and possessing a limit boundary along $z$-axis direction.

 First, we review the definition of symmetric plane partitions (see \cite{Mac,S99}).
 A plane partition $\pi$ is called symmetric if $\pi_{i,j}=\pi_{j,i}$ for all $i,j$.
 Intuitively, The 3D diagram of $\pi$ is mirror symmetric about the $(x-y=0)$ plane.
 Similarly, a partition $\mu$ is symmetric if $\mu=\mu^t$.
 That is to say, the Young diagram corresponding to $\mu$ is invariant under transpose.
-For example, if a symmetric plane partition $\pi$ has a limit shape $\mu$ along the $z-$axis direction, then $\mu$ must be symmetric.
+For example, if a symmetric plane partition $\pi$ has a limit boundary described by $\mu$ along the $z$-axis direction, then $\mu$ must be symmetric.

-We are mainly interested in the symmetric plane partitions bounded by two walls along $x$ and $y-$axis directions and possessing a limit shape along the $z-$axis direction.
-It is also equivalent to consider the skew symmetric partitions.
-To be precisely, we consider the following set of a special kinds of symmetric plane partitions
+We are mainly interested in the symmetric plane partitions bounded by two walls along $x$ and $y$-axis directions and possessing a limit boundary along the $z$-axis direction.
+Alternatively, the skew symmetric partitions can also be considered equivalent.
+To be precise, we consider the following set of a special kind of symmetric plane partitions

-Intuitively, they are symmetric plane partitions bounded by two walls at $x=N, y=N$, and has a limit shape boundary $\mu$ along $z-$axis direction.
+Intuitively, they are symmetric plane partitions bounded by two walls at $x=N, y=N$, and has a limit boundary described by $\mu$ along the $z$-axis direction.

 Unless $\mu=\emptyset$, the plane partition in the set $SP(N,\mu)$ is not finite, so we also need to use the modified size introduced in Subsection \ref{sec:diagonal boundary}.
 That is to say, we are interested in the following partition function